suhrig/arriba/documentation/command-line-options.md

 : Subsample fusions with more than the given number of supporting reads.
 This improves performance without compromising sensitivity, as long as the threshold is high.
 Counting of supporting reads beyond the threshold is inaccurate, obviously.
 Default: `300`

 `-Q QUANTILE`
 : Highly expressed genes are prone to produce artifacts during library preparation.
-Genes with an expression above the given quantile are eligible for filtering by the filter `pcr_fusions`.
+Genes with an expression above the given quantile are eligible for filtering by the filter `in_vitro`.
 Default: `0.998`

 `-T`
 : When set, the column `fusion_transcript` is populated with the sequence of the fused genes as assembled from the supporting reads.
 Specify the flag twice to also print the fusion transcripts to the file containing discarded fusions (`-O`).
 Refer to section [fusions.tsv](output-files.md#fusionstsv) for a description of the format of the column.
 Default: off